graphaware/neo4j-framework/README.md

 copying them into the _plugins_ directory in your Neo4j installation, and restarting the server.
 The framework and modules are then used via calls to their REST APIs, if they provide any.

-Note that only **Neo4j 2.0.3 and above** are supported.
-If you see a `java.lang.IllegalAccessError` when starting up the server, then you're most likely using a version of Neo4j older than 2.0.3.

 ### Embedded Mode / Java Development

 Java developers that use Neo4j in <a href="http://docs.neo4j.org/chunked/stable/tutorials-java-embedded.html" target="_blank">embedded mode</a>
 and those developing Neo4j <a href="http://docs.neo4j.org/chunked/stable/server-plugins.html" target="_blank">server plugins</a>,
 <a href="http://docs.neo4j.org/chunked/stable/server-unmanaged-extensions.html" target="_blank">unmanaged extensions</a>,
-[GraphAware Runtime Modules](#graphaware-runtime), or Spring MVC controllers can include use the framework as a dependency for their Java project and use it as a library of useful tested code, in addition to the functionality provided for [server mode](#servermode).
+[GraphAware Runtime Modules](runtime), or Spring MVC controllers can include use the framework as a dependency for their Java project and use it as a library of useful tested code, in addition to the functionality provided for [server mode](#servermode).